insane-catt/DiscordLaunchMC/README.md

 - `/changeworld`: Change the world you play in.
 You need to enter the world name as an argument.
 Entering a non-existent world name will generate a new world.
 - `/setseed`: Specify a seed value.
 If no argument is specified, it will use a random seed value.
 - `/setdifficulty`: Change the game difficulty with an argument.
-- `/setpvp`: Specify whether to turn PVP on or off with an argument.
+- `/setpvp`: Change PVP on/off by argument.
+- `/sethardcore`: Change hardcore on/off by argument.
 - `/setmaxplayers`: change the maximum number of players.
 - `/logout`: Stop the bot.